hoangnm/event-loop-slides/PITCHME.md

 - Why should we know ?
 ---
 ### What is event loop ?
 Event loop is what allow js application to work with asynchronous operations.
-It has:
+Browser under the hood has:
 + Call stack.
 + Event loop & event queue.
 + Js Heap.